By: Dr. Mark Allen PhD Last Updated: March 14, 2023

 We’ve treated thousands of patients with post-concussion syndrome.
 They tell us how they’ve been searching for answers for years.
 Some have tried treatment after treatment without success.
 Others have been told there’s nothing wrong with them, or that nothing more can be done.
 Many were skeptical that something as simple sounding as EPIC treatment could be effective.
 You can read some of their stories in our post, Living with Post Concussion Syndrome: How 7 Patients Found Hope for Recovery.
 You can also hear from patients in their own words in the Patient Stories section of our blog.

 Post-concussion syndrome is real.
 Its effects are often devastating, but there is an effective treatment for it.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, sign up for a consultation.

 About Dr. Mark Allen PhD